-The Department of Public Safety administers the college's Evening/ Weekend parking program to include registering of vehicles, distribution of parking permits with 24/7 parking enforcement.
+The Department of Public Safety administers the University's Evening/ Weekend parking program to include registering of vehicles, distribution of parking permits with 24/7 parking enforcement.

-The Department of Public Safety makes numerous and diligent efforts to advise the College community about crime and crime-related problems.
-The Department disseminates information via the College e-mail and voicemail systems and on the College web site.
-In addition, the Department creates, maintains and distributes the College's "Right to Know" pamphlets which contain all required Cleary Act information.
+The Department of Public Safety makes numerous and diligent efforts to advise the University community about crime and crime-related problems.
+The Department disseminates information via the University email and voicemail systems and on the University web site.
+In addition, the Department creates, maintains, and distributes the University's "Right to Know" pamphlets which contain all required Cleary Act information.

 Security and Facility Survey